rte-france/relife/sphinx_docs/source/quick_start.rst

 This command imports all parametric survival models of ReLife.
 At model's instanciation, one can either :

-1. specify model's parameters
+* specify model's parameters
-2. let parameters initialization be random
+* or let parameters initialization be random

 .. code-block:: python